junxit/us-congress-code/title-10/chapter-4/sec-133b.md

     - **(B)** the senior procurement executive for the Department for the purposes of section 1702(c) of title 41; and
     - **(C)** the Defense Acquisition Executive for purposes of regulations and procedures of the Department providing for a Defense Acquisition Executive;
   - **(6)** overseeing the modernization of nuclear forces, including the nuclear command, control, and communications system, and the development of capabilities to counter weapons of mass destruction, and serving as the chairman of the Nuclear Weapons Council and the co-chairman of the Council on Oversight of the National Leadership Command, Control, and Communications System;
-  - **(7)** the authority to direct the Secretaries of the military departments and the heads of all other elements of the Department with regard to matters for which the Under Secretary has responsibility, except that the Under Secretary shall exercise advisory authority over service acquisition programs for which the service acquisition executive is the milestone decision authority; and
+  - **(7)** the authority to direct the Secretaries of the military departments and the heads of all other elements of the Department with regard to matters for which the Under Secretary has responsibility, except that the Under Secretary shall exercise advisory authority over service acquisition programs for which the service acquisition executive is the milestone decision authority;
-  - **(8)** to the extent directed by the Secretary, exercising overall supervision of all personnel (civilian and military) in the Office of the Secretary of Defense with regard to matters for which the Under Secretary has responsibility, unless otherwise provided by law.
+  - **(8)** to the extent directed by the Secretary, exercising overall supervision of all personnel (civilian and military) in the Office of the Secretary of Defense with regard to matters for which the Under Secretary has responsibility, unless otherwise provided by law; and
+  - **(9)** advising the Secretary on all aspects of acquisition and sustainment relating to—
+    - **(A)** defense acquisition programs;
+    - **(B)** core logistics capabilities (as described under section 2464 of this title); and
+    - **(C)** the national technology and industrial base (as defined in section 2500 of this title).
 - **(c)** *Precedence in Department of Defense.—*
   - **(1)** *Precedence in matters of responsibility.—* With regard to all matters for which the Under Secretary has responsibility by the direction of the Secretary of Defense or by law, the Under Secretary takes precedence in the Department of Defense after the Secretary, the Deputy Secretary of Defense, the Chief Management Officer of the Department of Defense, and the Under Secretary of Defense for Research and Engineering.
   - **(2)** *Precedence in other matters.—* With regard to all matters other than the matters for which the Under Secretary has responsibility by the direction of the Secretary or by law, the Under Secretary takes precedence in the Department of Defense after the Secretary, the Deputy Secretary, the Chief Management Officer, the Under Secretary of Defense for Research and Engineering, and the Secretaries of the military departments.

 ## Source credit

 (Added Pub.
 L. 114–328, div.
 A, title IX, § 901(b), Dec.
 23, 2016, 130 Stat.
 2340; amended Pub.
 L. 115–91, div.
 A, title IX, §§ 902, 910(c)(3), Dec.
 12, 2017, 131 Stat.
 1511, 1518; Pub.
 L. 116–92, div.
 A, title IX, § 902(92), title XVI, § 1662(a), Dec.
 20, 2019, 133 Stat.
-1554, 1772.)
+1554, 1772; Pub.
+L. 116–283, div.
+A, title VIII, § 811(a)(2), title XVIII, § 1883(b)(2), Jan.
+1, 2021, 134 Stat.
+3749, 4294.)

 ## Notes

+### Amendment of Section

+Pub.
+L. 116–283, div.
+A, title XVIII, §§ 1801(d), 1883(b)(2), Jan.
+1, 2021, 134 Stat.
+4151, 4294, provided that, effective Jan.
+1, 2022, with additional provisions for delayed implementation and applicability of existing law, except as otherwise provided in title XVIII of Pub.
+L. 116–283, in title 10, United States Code, each reference in the text of such title to a source section that is redesignated by title XVIII of Pub.
+L. 116–283, is amended by striking such reference and inserting a reference to the appropriate section as so redesignated.
+See 2021 Amendment note below.

 ### Prior Provisions